carbon-language/carbon-lang/clang/examples/PrintFunctionNames/README.txt

-This is a simple example demonstrating how to use clang-cc's facility for providing AST consumers using a plugin.
+This is a simple example demonstrating how to use clang's facility for providing AST consumers using a plugin.

 You will probably need to build clang so that it exports all symbols (disable